A classification of Taylor towers of functors of spaces and spectra: Homotopy theory for coalgebras over comonads

+Suppose first that $f_0$ induces an isomorphism in the homotopy category of $\cat{B}$.
+Then the map $f_0^*$ in the following diagram of spaces is a weak homotopy equivalence for each $m \geq 0$:

-where $m$ is an arbitrary integer $m \geq 0$ and $i$ is the weak equivalence of Lemma~\ref{lem:ij}.
-Since $f_0$ is a simplicial homotopy equivalence, the induced map $f_0^*$ is a weak equivalence.
+Here $i$ is the weak equivalence of Lemma~\ref{lem:ij}.
 The above diagram commutes and so we deduce that $\beta^m$ is a weak equivalence for all $m$.
 Therefore the induced map $\beta^*$ is a weak equivalence, so in particular a $\pi_0$-isomorphism.

 Conversely, suppose that $\beta^*$ is a $\pi_0$-isomorphism for all $K$-coalgebras $A''$.
-Then, in particular, taking $A''$ to be the cofree coalgebra $KX$ for $X \in \cat{B}$, we have diagrams of simplicial sets
+Then, in particular, taking $A''$ to be the cofree coalgebra $KX$ for $X \in \cat{B}$, we have diagrams of spaces

 where the bottom-left and right-hand vertical maps are induced by the extra codegeneracies in the coaugmented cosimplicial objects $\Hom(-,K^\bullet KX)$.
-Since $\beta^*$ is a $\pi_0$-isomorphism, it follows that $f_0^*$ is also, i.e. that $f_0$ induces isomorphisms
+Since $\beta^*$ is a $\pi_0$-isomorphism, it follows that $f_0^*$ is also, i.e. that $f_0$ induces bijections

-in the homotopy category associated to the simplicial category $\cat{B}$, for all $X \in \cat{B}$.
-Hence $f_0$ is a simplicial homotopy equivalence as claimed. \end{proof}